pykong/MERLIn/README.md

 ### Training Parameters

-Below is an overview over parameters to configure experiments.
+Below is an overview of the parameters to configure experiments.

 | Parameter Name               | Description                                                                                      | Optional | Default      |
 |------------------------------|--------------------------------------------------------------------------------------------------|----------|--------------|